touchapp/kommodo-skill/README.md

 A [Claude Code](https://docs.claude.com/en/docs/claude-code) skill that wraps the [Kommodo](https://kommodo.ai) public API.
 Ask the agent for "recordings from last week on Acme" and it composes the HTTP calls for you — search, read AI summaries, download transcripts, rename, retag, and publish recordings as pages.

+We are actively working on this API.
+Feedback is welcome! feedback@kommodo.ai

 ---

 ## What you get